tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

     var myArray = arrayOf(1, 2, 3)
-    var arraySize = "The size if ${myArray.size}" var firstItem = "The first item is ${myArray[0]}"
+    var arraySize = "The size if ${myArray.size}" var firstItem = "The first item is ${myArray[0]}" "12.345-6.A".split(".", "-")  // splits at both . and -
+    // We don't need to escape for triple quote strings for regular expressions. val regex = """(.+)/(.+)\.(.+)""".toRegex()
+    // We can also use triple quotes for multiline strings like in Python.
     ```

 8. Functions;

     ```kotlin
-    fun foo(bar: Int): Int{ // Unit means no return value, or just omit it
+    // We can have default values like in Python. fun foo(bar: Int = 1): Int { // Unit means no return value, or just omit it
         // stuff
         return 1
     }